Universite-Gustave-Eiffel/I-Simpa/Docs/project_database.rst

 		Absorption coefficient of the material (real value between 0 and 1).

 -  'Scattering'
-		Scaterring coefficient of the material (real value between 0 and 1).
+		Scattering coefficient of the material (real value between 0 and 1).

 -  'Transmission'
 		Check/uncheck for taking acoustic transmission into account.